The Man (Barry White album)

 The Man is the self-produced eighth album by soul singer Barry White, released in 1978 on the revived 20th Century-Fox Records label, which saw its name reverted from 20th Century.

 History

-The album became White's sixth R&B chart topper and peaked at #36 on the pop chart.
-Lead single "Your Sweetness Is My Weakness" reached #2 on the R&B chart and #60 on the Billboard Hot 100, while White's cover of Billy Joel's "Just the Way You Are" reached #45 on the R&B chart and peaked at #12 on the UK Singles Chart.
-A third single, "Sha La La Means I Love You", peaked at #55 on the UK Singles Chart.
+The album became White's sixth R&B chart topper and peaked at number 36 on the pop chart.
+Lead single "Your Sweetness Is My Weakness" reached number 2 on the R&B chart and number 60 on the Billboard Hot 100, while White's cover of Billy Joel's "Just the Way You Are" reached number 45 on the R&B chart and peaked at number 12 on the UK Singles Chart.
+A third single, "Sha La La Means I Love You", peaked at number 55 on the UK Singles Chart.
 A cover version of "It's Only Love Doing Its Thing" (with the shortened title "It's Only Love") would be a hit for British band Simply Red in 1989.
-The album was digitally remastered and reissued on CD on September 24, 1996 by Mercury Records.
+The album was digitally remastered and reissued on CD on September 24, 1996, by Mercury Records.